 For more information about user scenarios and configuring analytics connections in Tableau Desktop or for web authoring, see Pass Expressions with Analytics Extensions(Link opens in a new window), in the Tableau Desktop and Web Authoring Help.

-This topic describes how to configure sites on Tableau Online with analytics extensions.
+This topic describes how to configure sites on Tableau Cloud with analytics extensions.

 Security requirements and configuration

-For increased security, Tableau Online requires an encrypted channel and authenticated access to the external services used for analytics extensions.
+For increased security, Tableau Cloud requires an encrypted channel and authenticated access to the external services used for analytics extensions.

 Safelist firewall configuration

 Many organizations deploy a firewall that requires safelist exceptions for known hosts outside the network.
-In this scenario, you will need to specify two Tableau Online IP addresses as exceptions.
-The Tableau Online IP addresses used for connections to analytics extensions servers are
+In this scenario, you will need to specify two Tableau Cloud IP addresses as exceptions.
+The Tableau Cloud IP addresses used for connections to analytics extensions servers are

 Configure analytics extensions settings

-- Sign in to Tableau Online as a site administrator.
+- Sign in to Tableau Cloud as a site administrator.

 - Click Settings.